cardano-foundation/docs-cardano-org/README.rst

      <a href='https://docs.cardano.org/en/latest/?badge=latest'><img src='https://readthedocs.com/projects/cardano-foundation-cardano/badge/?version=latest&style=for-the-badge' alt='Documentation Status' /></a>
    </p>

 Welcome to the central hub for documentation that describes and supports Cardano mainnet components and features.
 If you are interested in developing on Cardano, experimenting with the Cardano testnet, or other test development environments, check out the `Cardano Developers website <https://developers.cardano.org/>`_.

+**An Overview of Cardano**

 Cardano is a decentralized third-generation proof-of-stake blockchain platform and home to the ada cryptocurrency.
 It is the first blockchain platform to evolve out of a scientific philosophy and a research-first driven approach.